Food for thought

 Circular economy letting nothing go to waste

-2020 was a Tripping Point: We now have more humanmade mass on our planet than living biomass!
+2020 was a tipping point: We now have more humanmade mass on our planet than living biomass!
 Human-made mass describes all manufactured materials, from concrete to metals and plastic.
 Plants, animals, and organisms are living biomass.

 If we continue like this, there will be three times more human-made mass than biomass on our planet by 2040.
 Let’s avoid that and circulate the materials we have and retain their value.
 To do this, we need to increase our efforts to restore nature’s biodiversity, balance the use of agricultural land for food, feed, and energy, and find the means to allow 10 billion people to live well within the limits of our planet by 2050.
 A sustainable circular economy can help us to design our products and processes in more resource-efficient ways, decrease our carbon footprint, and regenerate natural systems.
 Transforming our linear system into a circular economy was identified by the World Economic Forum and the Ellen MacArthur Foundation as a USD 4.5 billion business opportunity, and we are already in the process of tapping into it.